Venomous spitting cobra on the loose in Raleigh, North Carolina neighborhood

 A highly venomous pet snake has escaped and remains on the loose in Raleigh, North Carolina, police said early Tuesday.
 CBS affiliate WNCN reports that police sent an alert at 1:30 a.m.
 Tuesday warning that a zebra cobra, which is known to spit venom, was spotted on the porch of a home at around 5:10 p.m.
 Monday.

-An animal control officer responded to the home, but the cobra was not found.
+An animal control officer responded to the home, but the cobra apparently had slithered away.
 Authorities say the zebra cobra belongs to a resident of the neighborhood.

 Police said Tuesday morning that the cobra remains on the loose and could spit and bite if cornered.